fureys52-oss/Anki-Creator-v2.0.0/README.md

 - Install: Run the installer.
 CRITICAL: On the first screen of the installer, you must check the box that says "Add Python to PATH".

 On macOS:
-- Open the Terminal app (found in applications/utilities) and run the following command:  xcode-select --install
+- Open the Terminal app (found in applications/utilities or press command + Space and type terminal) and run the following command:  xcode-select --install
 - Install Homebrew: If you don't have it, open the Terminal app and install the Homebrew package manager from brew.sh (its a website)
 - Install Python: In your Terminal, run the command:   brew update && brew install python3